Advising the English Major

 Please plan ahead and make arrangements to either e-mail or meet with your advisor well before the priority registration period.
 If you would like to schedule an appointment, please contact the Undergraduate Program Assistant, Sr. for English.
 If you have any questions about the advising procedures, feel free to contact either of the two advisors, or the Undergraduate Program Assistant, Sr.

-All advising related to the Graduate program is done by the Graduate Program Director, Dr. Karen Kopelson.
+All advising related to the Graduate program is done by the Graduate Program Director, Dr. Stephen Schneider.
 Advising appointments can be made with the Program Assistant Sr. for Graduate Studies in English, Annelise Gray at 852-0505 or Email Annelise Gray.